How Does a Slip and Fall Case Work in Kansas City?

 However, it is always possible that the property owner will decide to settle your claim.
 This can happen at any point in the litigation, and you will have the opportunity to review all settlement offers and decide whether you want to accept a settlement or proceed to trial.
 Either way, the attorneys at Foster Wallace, LLC, will be with you every step of the way and will fight for the compensation you need.

-Contact Top Slip and Fall Attorneys Today
+Contact Top Kansas City Slip and Fall Lawyers Today

 If you slip and fall, you could suffer mild or serious injuries.
 Either way, you may be entitled to compensation if you fall as the result of a dangerous condition on someone else’s property and the property owner knew or should have known about the condition and fixed it.
 If you slip and fall, be sure you document as much of the incident and your subsequent medical expenses as possible.
 This documentation will help you hold the property owner accountable either through an insurance claim or a lawsuit.
 Whether you pursue an insurance claim or a lawsuit, it’s a good idea to consult with an experienced attorney to make sure you obtain the most compensation available.